younesaa/HAHN-IT_Support_Ticketing_System/README.md

 ### 3- Access API Documentation (Swagger UI)

-Ensure you are in the root directory (where the repository was cloned), then run:
 Once the application and services are running, access the Swagger API documentation here: http://localhost:8080/swagger-ui/index.html

 API Documentation Preview